dalmura/infrastructure/sites/indigo/docs/INDIGO-CORE-1-APPS-WAVE-5.md

 ```

 We provision within [wave-5/overlays/plex/](sites/indigo/clusters/dal-indigo-core-1/wave-5/overlays/plex/):
-* `VaultAuth` to reference the above created 'auth role' (the Service Account is handled via the Helm chart)
+* `SecretStore` to reference the above created role
-* `VaultStaticSecret` to reference the above created `site/wave-5/plex/env` vault secret
+* `ExternalSecret` to reference the secret data to mount into the container

-The end result after deploying this will be a `plex-env` Secret managed by VSO that will automatically update when it's modified within Vault.
+The end result after deploying this will be a `plex-env` Secret managed by ESO that will refresh when it's modified within Vault.

 ## Verifying apps